specadmin/avr-debug/Readme.md

 ## memory_usage()

 memory_usage() prints RAM usage at the moment, when it is called.
+See [AVR Libc docs](https://www.nongnu.org/avr-libc/user-manual/malloc.html) for details.
-The fallowing macro should be defined to enable this function.
-It will do nothing otherwise.
+Please note, that the following macro should be defined to enable this function, the function will do nothing otherwise.
 ```
 #define RAM_GUARD_ENABLED
 ```

 ### Code
 ```
-memory_usage()
+memory_usage();
 ```

 ### Output